 Apart from its historical architecture, Bratislava‘s communist-era heritage is something just as exciting to explore.
-The socialist architecture of the 60s and 70s features some of the finest examples of modern architecture with often brutal form that became somewhat of the city’s trademark.
-The UFO tower, Slovak Radio building, Freedom Square and hotel Kyjev are considered the finest, or at least the most impressive examples of that era and should not be missed even if you’re only spending one day in Bratislava.
+The socialist architecture of the 60s and 70s features some of the finest examples of modern architecture.
+Their often brutal form has become somewhat of the city’s trademark.
+The UFO tower, Slovak Radio building, Freedom Square, and Hotel Kyjev are considered the finest, or at least the most impressive examples of that era, so don’t miss them, even if you’re only spending one day in Bratislava.

-Before heading to the Bratislava Old Town, there’s one more exciting socialist square worth a quick stroll.
-Kamenne namestie or the Kamenne Square, just opposite of the Old Market Hall, is one of the busiest city squares in Bratislava, with the towering hotel Kyjev building that sadly doesn’t operate anymore.
-However, this elegant modernist structure was recently turned into a huge street art work with the Op art motive that will remain there until the building’s reconstruction, so make sure to check it out while it’s still there.
+Before heading to Bratislava Old Town, there’s one more exciting socialist square worth a quick stroll.
+Kamenne namestie or the Kamenne Square, just opposite the Old Market Hall, is one of the busiest city squares in Bratislava with the towering Hotel Kyjev building that sadly doesn’t operate anymore.
+However, this elegant modernist structure was recently turned into a huge street artwork with the Op art motive.
+It will remain there until the building’s reconstruction, so make sure to check it out while it’s still there.

 Don’t skip St. Martin’s Cathedral, either.
-This Gothic cathedral is the oldest and the largest church in Bratislava and was used as a coronation place for Hungarian kings from the 16th to the 19th century.
+This Gothic cathedral is the oldest and the largest church in Bratislava and was actually a coronation place for Hungarian kings from the 16th to the 19th century.

 Make your Bratislava Old Town stroll even more exciting.
 The city is famous for the quirky statues along its streets and squares, so why not play a game with your travel buddies – whoever finds more of them, wins.
 The popular ones are Čumil, the worker peeping out of a manhole, Schöne Náci and Napoleon’s Army Soldier.

 The crowning Bratislava Castle is surely the city’s most famous landmark and something everyone should visit on their trip to Bratislava.
-While it can be explored during the day, the castle courtyard comes to life right before sunset.
+While you can certainly explore it during the day, the castle courtyard comes to life right before sunset.

 The hike to the top is quite steep, but it doesn’t take long to get there.
 And once you’re there, you’ll be faced with another amazing view of the city and the Danube.
 The castle dates back to the 13th century but was rebuilt over the centuries in different styles and recently fully renovated.
 Skip the Castle Museum and visit the inner courtyard and the beautiful formal garden at no cost.

 If you’re still into clubbing after all this food, we have some great news for you – Bratislava offers great nightlife spots for all tastes.
-Nu Spirit is a centrally located club on two floors where you can enjoy deep house and techno clubbing on the lower level or some live music venues on the upper floor.
-For even more choice, check out the YMCA building, the culture hub with a concert hall, two clubs, three bars and an outside terrace.
-It’s a locals‘ favorite spot and the best place to end your one day in Bratislava.
+Nu Spirit is a centrally located club on two floors where you can enjoy house and techno clubbing on the lower level or some live music venues on the upper floor.
+For even more choices, check out the YMCA building, the cultural hub with a concert hall, two clubs, three bars, and an outside terrace.
+It’s the locals‘ favorite spot and the best place to end your one day in Bratislava.

 LOFT Premium & Wilson Palace

 LOFT Premium & Wilson Palace is a beautiful hotel located in the very city center and includes suites in the historical building known as Wilson Palace.
-It features spacious and very well equipped rooms with things like minibars, coffee machines, bathrobes, slippers etc. You can get a great breakfast here to start your day off, and the front desk is open 24 hours a day.
-They will even arrange a massage for you for extra charge!
+It features spacious and well-equipped rooms with minibars, coffee machines, bathrobes, slippers, etc. You can get a great breakfast here to start your day off, and the front desk is open 24 hours a day.
+They will even arrange a massage for you for an extra charge!

 Elisabeth Old Town